magicpatterns/catalog/packages/mirrorful/README.md

 Looking for a specific example?
 [Request one here!](https://github.com/Mirrorful/mirrorful/issues)

+## 📚 Documentation

+Check out our [documentation](https://mirrorful.com/docs) for more information.

 ## ❤️ Community & Support

 - [Slack](https://join.slack.com/t/mirrorful/shared_invite/zt-1ps2xtxh0-2NaixFfFzSKZbr5gw_AHfA) - for live discussion with the community and the Mirrorful team.
 - [GitHub Discussions](https://github.com/Mirrorful/mirrorful/discussions) - for help with building and deeper conversations about features.
 - [GitHub Issues](https://github.com/Mirrorful/mirrorful/issues) - for any bugs and errors you encounter using Mirrorful.
 - [Twitter](https://twitter.com/mirrorful) - stay up to date with the latest product updates.
-Share your memes!
 - [Book a free, non-pressure pairing sessions with one of our teammates](https://usemotion.com/meet/teddyni/meet?d=15)!

 ## 🪞 Contributors